httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 indicating that the connection cannot be used for that origin until the certificate is provided.

-If the server does not have the desired certificate, it MUST send an empty `USE_CERTIFICATE` frame for stream zero.
+If the server does not have the desired certificate, it MUST send an Empty Authenticator, as described in Section 5 of [I-D.ietf-tls-exported-authenticator], in a `CERTIFICATE` frame in response to the request, followed by a `USE_CERTIFICATE` frame for stream zero which references the Empty Authenticator.
 In this case, or if the server has not advertised support for HTTP-layer certificates, the client MUST NOT send any requests for resources in that origin on the current connection.